-Besides "weather", Ed is well known for his involvement with elementary school children throughout eastern Pennsylvania and western New Jersey.
-In his program, (Weather, News & You) Ed has visited two elementary schools each week (during the school year).
-The program started in January 1999.
-Since that time, Ed has spoken with thousands of elementary school children.
-While he likes to teach the children weather basics...his real passion is to "inspire" them to: listen to their teachers, give ALL the effort they have on ALL their assignments, and most importantly...KEEP READING!!!
+Ed graduated from Messiah College in 1986 and completed the Broadcast Meteorology Program from Mississippi State University in 2001.
+Ed is well known for his involvement with elementary school children throughout eastern Pennsylvania and western New Jersey.
+In his program (Weather, News & You), Ed has visited thousands of elementary schools over the years.
+His program started in January 1999.
+Since that time, Ed has spoken with tens of thousands of elementary school children.
+While he likes to teach the children weather basics...his real passion is to "inspire" them to listen to their teachers, give ALL the effort they have on ALL their assignments, and most importantly...KEEP READING!!!
 The program has always been a lot of fun for teachers, principals, parents and students alike.

 When not at the station, Ed loves spending quality time with his family and friends.
-They enjoy activities including boating, skiing, sports, fishing and theater.
+They enjoy activities including boating, skiing, traveling, sports, fishing and theater.